Mjtlittle/Mjtlittle/README.md

-### Welcome to My Profile 🐢
+### Welcome to My Profile 🦎

-Here you will find anything I deem worthy to be posted on the internet when it comes to my programming habits.
+Here you will find anything I deem worthy to be posted on the internet when it comes to my programming tendancies.

 #### Collaborated